 II.
 Methodology

-Contextualization
+A. Contextualization

-A. Understanding of Contextualization:
+1. Understanding Contextualization:

-The word "contextualization" comes from the root word "context" which further comes from the root "text" which means the message.
+The word "contextualization" comes from the root word "context," which further comes from the root "text" which means the message.
 The word "context" literally means the surrounding information associated with a specific message.
 "Contextuality" means all possible surrounding information that could associate with and influence the message.
-Its adjective form is "Contextual" meaning "message related."
-The term "contextualize," which is reserved in missiology and theology, refers to find or explore any message in a local culture that could be associated or connected with the universal, perpetual truth of the Gospel.
+Its adjective form is "contextual," meaning "message related."
+The term "contextualize," which is reserved in missiology and theology, refers to finding or exploring any message in a local culture that could be associated or connected with the universal, perpetual truth of the gospel.
 Its noun form is "contextualization."

 Contextualization, culture, and theology are indivisible.
-They all have a simultaneous beginning from the communication between God and man, even though the term contextualization was coined late until 1972 in the publication of Ministry in Context: The Third Mandate Program of the Theological Education Fund (TEF) (1970-77) at Bromley of England.
+They all have a simultaneous beginning from any communication between God and man, even though the term contextualization was not coined late until 1972 in the publication of “Ministry in Context: The Third Mandate Program of the Theological Education Fund (TEF)” (1970-77) at Bromley of England.
 TEF was launched by International Missionary Council (IMC) at its Ghana assembly in 1957-58.[39]
 Shoki Coe (Taiwanese Hwang Chang Hui,黄彰辉,1914-1988) was "honored around the world for the effective use of the term ‘contextualization’ to explain how one should construct relevant theologies."[40]

-Coe presented his paper "In Search of Renewal in Theological Education " in the World Council of Churches Consultation in 1972, published in 1973.[41]
-Coe considers the contextualization as the way towards reform in theological education.
+Coe presented his paper "In Search of Renewal in Theological Education " in the World Council of Churches Consultation in 1972, and published in 1973.[41]
+Coe considers contextualization as the way towards reform in theological education.
 He states that "in using the word contextualization, we try to convey all that is implied in the familiar term indigenization, yet seek to press beyond for a more dynamic concept which is open to change and which is also future-oriented."[42]

 At first, not all scholars agreed upon the usage of the term "contextualization."
 In the late 1970s, James O. Buswell III argued that the term did not necessarily improve on older terms such as indigenous, indigeneity, and indigenization.
 Bruce Fleming believed that "the word was already so tinted by liberal presuppositions and so tarnished with misunderstanding and confusion that it should be laid to rest forthwith."
 He proposed the usage of a new term for contextualization: context-indigenization.
 However, by that time, "most conservative evangelicals were already enamored with the word contextualization"[43] They believed that the term could reveal both the sensitivity to the local context and fidelity to Scripture.
 "The contextualization proposal was made at a time when indigenization was accepted as a rational mission strategy as well as the ecclesiastical practice in Asia and African countries."[44]
-It was not only the reflections from the OT and the NT, but also the reflections from the history of the church and its mission in its era.
+Contextualization not only required reflection on the history of both the OT and the NT, it also the assumed consideration of the history of the Church and its mission in each era.

-So far, there are still some definitional nuances of contextualization.
+There are still some several definitional nuances of contextualization that require comment.
 Different scholars define it differently depending on the emphasis placed upon Scripture and the cultural setting.
 To better understand contextualization wholly and accurately, it is necessary to look at various definitions from different scholars as to the following.

 Coe stated that contextualization is a critical assessment of what makes the context really significant in the light of the Misso Dei.
-It is the missiological discernment of the signs of the times, seek where God is at work and calling us to participate in it.
+It is the missiological discernment of the signs of the times, seeking where God is at work and calling us to participate in it.
 (Coe 1976, 21-22)